List of built-in iOS apps: Calculator

-Calculator is a basic calculator app introduced with the initial launch of the iPhone and iPhone OS 1 in 2007.
+Calculator is a basic calculator app introduced with the initial launch of the original iPhone and iPhone OS 1 in 2007.
 The standard mode includes a number pad, buttons for adding, subtracting, multiplying, and dividing.
-A scientific calculator can be accessed by rotating the device landscape, which supports exponents and trigonometric functions.
+The app also contains a scientific calculator, with support for exponents and trigonometric functions.
+With iOS 18, Apple added support for unit conversions and introduced a Math Notes feature which supports more advanced maths like graphs.

 Calendar

-Calendar is a personal calendar app introduced with the initial launch of the iPhone and iPhone OS 1 in 2007.
+Calendar is a personal calendar app introduced with the initial launch of the original iPhone and iPhone OS 1 in 2007.
 It tracks events and appointments added by the user and includes various holidays depending on the location the phone is set to as well as birthdays from contacts.
-Users are also able to subscribe to other calendars from friends or third-parties.
+Users are also able to subscribe to other calendars from friends or third parties.
 Since iOS 5, Calendar supports online cloud backup of calendars using Apple's iCloud service, or synchronization with other calendar services, including Google Calendar and Microsoft Exchange Server.
+With iOS 18, users can see reminders in the calendar app as well.

 Camera

-Camera is a photo taking app introduced with the initial launch of the iPhone and iPhone OS 1 in 2007.
+Camera is a photo taking app introduced with the initial launch of the original iPhone and iPhone OS 1 in 2007.
 Photos can be taken with flash or with filters applied, as well as a timer option which will take a photo after three seconds have passed since hitting the capture button.
 The ability to record video footage was introduced in iPhone OS 3 and has since been updated so that videos can be filmed in time-lapse or slow motion.
 On the iPhone 7 Plus and above, photos can be taken in 'portrait mode', which creates a depth effect so that the subject is in focus while the background is blurred.
 The camera is also capable of creating panoramic images.
-On iPhone 11, iPhone 11 Pro, and iPhone SE (2nd generation) with iOS 13 or iPhone XR or later on iOS 14 or later, the camera app was redesigned with a new font and a new UI for controls.
+On iPhone 11, iPhone 11 Pro, and iPhone SE (2nd generation) with iOS 13 or iPhone XR and iPhone XS or later on iOS 14 or later, the camera app was redesigned with a new font and a new UI for controls.

 Clock

-Clock is a timekeeping app introduced with the initial launch of the iPhone and iPhone OS 1 in 2007.
+Clock is a timekeeping app introduced with the initial launch of the original iPhone and iPhone OS 1 in 2007.
 It allows users to view the current time in locations around the world, set alarms and timers, and use their phone as a stopwatch.
 Alarms and timers will play a chime once completed, which the user can choose from their ringtone library.
 A bedtime feature was introduced in iOS 10, which acts as a special alarm in which the user sets both a time they would like to go to bed and a time they would like to wake up.
 A notification is sent to the user before their set bedtime and the phone is automatically placed into Do Not Disturb mode until morning.